6. Tools

 python3 maintain_database.py --species H Ar

-The ‘add new species’ option follows the same logic.
-If no species is given with the –species argument, the species to add should be input comma seperated string, e.g. Fe,Ar,H,CIon1,CIon2,C.
+The other options follow the same logic.
+If no species is given with the –species argument, the species to add should be input comma separated string, e.g. Fe,Ar,H,CIon1,CIon2,C

 6.1.1.2.
 Chemical reactions